 Nevada Recording Law Summary:

 Nevada recording law stipulates that it is a one-party consent state in cases of oral communication.
 In Nevada, it is a criminal offense to use any device to record, obtain, share or use oral conversations without the consent of at least one person taking part in the communication.
 However, the recording or sharing of wire conversations require the consent of all involved parties.
 This means that in Nevada, you are legally allowed to record an oral conversation if you are a contributor, or with prior consent from one of the involved parties, but you need the consent of everyone involved to record wire communications.
+Wired communication refers to the transmission of data, so even if it’s a wireless device such as a cellphone it is still considered to be wired communication.
+Examples of wired communications are cell phones, land lines, zoom calls, and VOIP.

 There may be a stipulation which provides for emergency situations concerning wire conversations where a court order is not possible.
 This exception allows that in such situations, a wire communication can be recorded with the consent of one involved party.
 Nev.
 Rev. Stat. §§ 200.620, 200.650 (2011).